The Teachings of Kenneth S. Cohen

 Dark Tea (Hei Cha in Chinese): Fully fermented (sometimes called post-fermented) dark tea leaf, with a slightly sweet aftertaste

 The best teas are either picked from wild tea trees or grown with pride on a single plantation.
 Unlike machine harvested commercial teas, fine teas are gathered by hand (at least 2,000 pickings to make a pound), the quality of each leaf carefully checked.
 To vary the flavor, leaves may be dried, steamed, roasted, curled, rolled, pressed, twisted, or folded.
 Of course, the quality of the soil and natural elements greatly affect the quality of the leaf.
 Imagine the difference between tea grown on a steep mountain side, where pickers must be as agile as monkeys (such teas are called “monkey picked”) compared to tea that soaks up light and mist from the ocean.
-Some monasteries maintain their own tea gardens, their ancient plants stimulated by the sounds of the temple bells and chanting monks.
+Some monasteries maintain their own tea gardens, and monks drink the tea to deepen their meditation practice.
+Of course the tea plants also absorb spiritual energy from sound of temple bells and chanting.

 Use good water.
 Pure spring water is preferred.